Trump slams Zelenskyy for saying the end of the Russia war ‘is still very, very far away’

-WASHINGTON — (AP) — President Donald Trump slammed Ukrainian President Volodymyr Zelenskyy on Monday for suggesting that the end of Russia's war against Ukraine is still likely "very, very far away."
+WASHINGTON — (AP) — President Donald Trump slammed Ukrainian President Volodymyr Zelenskyy on Monday for suggesting that the end of Russia's war against Ukraine likely "is still very, very far away."

 The comments come as prominent Trump allies escalate pressure on Zelenskyy to dramatically change his approach to the U.S. president, who has made quickly ending the war a top priority, or step aside.

-The long complicated relationship between the leaders has reached a nadir following a disastrous White House meeting in which Trump and Vice President JD Vance excoriated Zelenskyy for not being sufficiently thankful for U.S. support for Ukraine since Russian President Vladimir Putin ordered the February 2022 invasion of Ukraine.
+The long complicated relationship between the leaders has reached a nadir following a disastrous White House meeting in which Trump and Vice President JD Vance excoriated Zelenskyy for not being sufficiently thankful for U.S. support for Ukraine since Russian President Vladimir Putin ordered the February 2022 invasion.

 “This is the worst statement that could have been made by Zelenskyy, and America will not put up with it for much longer!”
-Trump said in a post on his Truth Social platform about comments from Zelenskyy made late Sunday.
+Trump said in a post on his Truth Social platform about the comments Zelenskyy made late Sunday while speaking to reporters in London.

+Trump at an event at the White House later on Monday referred to Zelenskyy's reported comments, and asserted the Ukrainian leader “better not be right about that.”

+“If somebody doesn’t want to make a deal, I think that person won’t be around very long,” Trump added.
+"That person will not be listened to very long.”

-Trump took issue with Zelenskyy suggesting it would take time to come to an agreement between Russia and Ukraine to end the war, while trying to offer a positive take on the U.S.-Ukraine relationship in the aftermath of the White House meeting.
+Trump took issue with Zelenskyy suggesting it would take time to come to an agreement to end the war.
+The Ukrainian leader also tried to offer a positive take on the U.S.-Ukraine relationship in the aftermath of last week's White House meeting.

-“I think our relationship (with the U.S.) will continue, because it’s more than an occasional relationship,” Zelenskyy said, referring to Washington’s support for the past three years of war.
+Asked by a reporter about the outlines of a new European initiative to end Russia's war, Zelenskyy said: "We are talking about the first steps today, and, therefore, until they are on paper, I would not like to talk about them in great detail."

+“An agreement to end the war is still very, very far away, and no one has started all these steps yet," he added.

 But Trump was only further irritated by Zelenskyy’s suggesting it will take time for the conflict to come to a close.